-A cousin to broccoli and cabbage, kale (Brassica oleracea var. acephala) is so easy to grow that it could be a fun planting project for the smallest, bourgeoning gardeners.
+A cousin to broccoli and cabbage, kale (Brassica oleracea [Acephala Group]) is so easy to grow that it could be a fun planting project for the smallest, burgeoning gardeners.
 Somewhat unique in the plant world, kale can be planted regularly during the growing season to produce a steady supply of food.
 Kale tolerates a bit of cool weather, and many varieties even taste a bit sweeter after a cold snap.
 It's also a good choice for container gardens that are limited to patio or balcony space provided that the area gets a decent amount of sunlight.

 Video of the Day

 Best Uses for Kale

 Kale is an excellent food for eating raw in salads and smoothies, or it can be baked into crispy kale chips as a replacement for other crunchy, salty snacks.
 It's also a nice addition to your favorite stir-fry dish or even a homemade pizza.
 Kale is rich in nutrients such as vitamins A, C and K as well as fiber, calcium and iron.

 Ornamental kale serves as an added pop of color for your yard or garden in the fall and even into winter.
 In vivid colors such as purple, pink and red, the frilly leaves on an ornamental kale plant look as beautiful as flowers and are able to withstand much colder temperatures than the average flower.

 While ornamental kale is edible, it tends to be more bitter than the varieties grown specifically for food.
 Plant ornamental kale near the front edge of a flower bed as a decorative replacement for summer blooms that have long since faded.
 It also looks nice as the focal point in the center of a container, planted along with your favorite annual autumn flowers.

 - Common Name: Kale